Inflatable kayaks are becoming more and more popular because they are fun and easy to transport thanks to their small size.

 Unlike the foot pump, you will need to bend your back or kneel over to pump your kayak.
 This means that it can be pretty tiring to inflate your kayak using a hand pump.
 Keep in mind that certain hand pumps have a high-pressure mode and a high volume mode.
 You’ll want to use the correct setting.

 Again, you can expect to fully inflate your kayak in approximately 5 to 8 minutes depending on your pumping rate.

 The easiest and fastest way to get your kayak to be fully inflated is by pumping the air into your kayak by using an electric pump.
 The electric pump needs minimal effort from you and can fully inflate your kayak within 2 minutes.
 By using the electric pump, you will only need to set up the kayak but it doesn’t need any pumping action from you.
 The motor of the pump will do the hard work for you.

 However, there are also some disadvantages when using an electric pump.
 One is that the electric pump may not be highly portable.
 Apart from that, the electric pump will also need to be powered with electricity.
 You can use a cigarette lighter, your car battery, an electrical outlet, etc.

 Here are the best electric and manual air pumps I have experience with.

-When it comes to hand pumps, after years of going through several hand pumps, I can only recommend the hand pumps by K-Pump.
-I have a K-Pump 220 HP (which is a 2 stage pump), and also a K-Pump mini (in my inflatable kayak and boat all the time).
+After years of going through several models, I can only recommend the hand pumps by K-Pump.
+I have a K-Pump 220 HP (which is a 2 stage pump), and also a K-Pump Mini.
+I keep the Mini in my inflatable kayak and boat all the time.

 If you’re going on a longer trip, you absolutely need a high-quality hand pump.
 Cheap pumps are not dependable.
 I have had 2 break in my hands.